-As of the appointment of Jérôme Janssen, which is expected to take place on 7 December 2022, the Company will not be in compliance with best practice provision 2.1.7(ii), which requires that more than half of the supervisory board members shall be independent.
-As of the appointment of Jérôme Janssen, the Supervisory Board will consist of four Supervisory Directors and both the Bart Lubbers as chairman (as further described below) and, for as long as Schroders holds 10% or more of the DRs, Jérôme Janssen will not be "independent" within the meaning of the Dutch Corporate Governance Code.
+The Company does not comply with best practice provision 2.1.7(ii), which requires that more than half of the supervisory board members shall be independent.
+As of the appointment of Jérôme Janssen, the Supervisory Board consists of four Supervisory Directors and both Bart Lubbers (as further described below) and, for as long as Schroders holds 10% or more of the DRs, Jérôme Janssen are not "independent" within the meaning of the Dutch Corporate Governance Code.
 Under the Relationship Agreement, for as long as Schroders holds a certain percentage of DRs (see "Major Shareholders, DR Holders and Related Party Transactions - Related Party Transactions-Relationship Agreement"), Schroders shall have the right to nominate one Supervisory Director for appointment by the General Meeting and shall have the right to propose a replacement for such member.
 Such individual will not need to be "independent" within the meaning of the Dutch Corporate Governance Code.